permafrost-dev/node-ray/README.md

 ### Browser standalone

-If you'd like to use `node-ray` directly in a webpage, you may inject it via a CDN package.
-The standalone version is bundled with everything _except_ the axios library.
+`node-ray` may be directly used within a web page via a script tag.
+The standalone version includes everything _except_ the axios library.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/axios@latest"></script>